 - Dr Abigail Keating, Lecturer in Film and Screen Media, University College Cork

-- Daniel Mauro, Ph.D. candidate in Media Studies and Social Science/Humanities Research Associate II at The University of Texas at Austin
+- Daniel Mauro, Ph.D. candidate, Media Studies and Social Science/Humanities Research Associate II at The University of Texas at Austin

 - Dr. Kiki Tianqi Yu, Associate Professor in Cinema Studies, USC-SJTU Institute of Cultural and Creative Industry, Shanghai